elninotech/uppload/README.md

 ### Properties

-You can use availavle properties to get information about the state of Uppload:
+You can use available properties to get information about the state of Uppload:

 ```js
 const profilePicture = new Uppload();